Prag8855/aab/content/guides/english-speaking-lawyers-berlin.md

 ## Alternatives to a lawyer

+- **Legal insurance**
     Your [legal insurance](/guides/legal-insurance) might have a legal hotline.
+- **Business and immigration hotline**
+    Call [0900 1 5293 6611](tel:0900152936611) to talk to Alexander von Engelhardt, a business and immigration lawyer.
+It costs 2€ per minute.

 **[Where to find help ➞ Legal questions](/guides/questions-about-berlin#legal-questions)**